Teachers, Positive mental health

 The significance of the role of a good teacher is often underestimated, none more so than by teachers themselves.

-Dr Colman Noctor, Child and Adolescent Psychotherapist at St Patrick's Mental Health Services, tells us more.
+This article was written by Dr Colman Noctor, who worked as a Child and Adolescent Psychotherapist at St Patrick's Mental Health Services, until September 2020.

 Recently, teachers have rightly voiced their concerns about their ever-evolving role, which can sometimes seem to move away from the role of educator and, instead, encompass responsibilities akin to a psychotherapist, social worker and even psychiatrist.